django-hurricane/django-hurricane.github.io/basic-app.md

 ~~~

-In addition to the previously defined `admin` and `graphql` endpoints, hurricane starts a probe server on port+1, unless an explicit port for probes is specified.
+In addition to the previously defined `admin` and `graphql` endpoints, Hurricane starts a probe server on port+1, unless an explicit port for probes is specified.
 This feature is essential for cloud-native development, and it is only one of the many features of Django-Hurricane.
-For further features and information on hurricane, please refer to [<ins>**Full Django Hurricane Documentation**</ins>](https://django-hurricane.readthedocs.io/en/latest/).
+For further features and information on Hurricane, please refer to [<ins>**Full Django Hurricane Documentation**</ins>](https://django-hurricane.readthedocs.io/en/latest/).

 ## 2. Run this application using Django-Hurricane in a Kubernetes cluster